 Like many applications, WebSphere Commerce puts all tables in

 USERSPACE1 unless they need larger page sizes.
-This actually works just fine for smaller and midrange implementations, but we have about one build a year that requires something else – either because of standards that client DBAs adhere to or because they actually are busy enough for I/O and separate buffer pools to matter.
-I recently got the experience to set up a framework and plan for this for a larger client and thought I’d share a few of my methods and thoughts.
+This actually works just fine for smaller and midrange implementations, but we have about one build a year that requires something else – either because of standards that client DBAs adhere to or because they actually are busy enough for I/O and separate buffer pools to matter.… Read the rest

 This post is specific to WebSphere Commerce.
 NEVER drop a WebSphere Commerce base index.
 I believe I’ve stated this in at least one previous blog entry.